Plant Type

 The Rio Mesa SEGF was to be equipped with BSE’s Luz Power Tower (LPT) solar thermal system.
 LPT was supposed to involve an innovative solar field design, in order to improve the plant’s performance and efficiency while reducing land use by more than 33% compared to a typical photovoltaic (PV) farm or parabolic trough solar thermal plant.

-The project was expected to use approximately 360,000 software-controlled mirrors to track the Sun in two dimensions and reflect the sunlight to the boilers.
+The project was expected to use approximately 360,000 software-controlled mirrors to track the sun in two dimensions and reflect sunlight to the boilers.
 The superheated steam produced by the boiler was anticipated to be piped to a Rankine cycle non-reheat steam turbine.

-The turbine, in turn, was planned to be directly connected to a rotating generator that generates electricity.
+The turbine, in turn, was planned to be directly connected to a rotating generator that would generate electricity.

 The Rio Mesa SEGF was to be interconnected to Southern California Edison’s (SCE) grid via a common 220kV overhead tie-line (gen-tie line).